-The use of protection designed products such as retractable tunnels or permanent structures to separate players and spectators is recommended.
+The use of protection designed products such as permanent structures or retractable tunnels to separate players and spectators is recommended.

 The design of the safe walkway will inevitably differ from ground to ground and it will rarely guarantee the safe passage of players and match officials unless supplemented by stewards.
 A club should implement procedures appropriate to the particular structure and be ready to respond to on the field situations which might affect spectator behaviour.